awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-mwaa-environment.md

 `Arn`  <a name="Arn-fn::getatt"></a>
 The ARN for the Amazon MWAA environment\.

+`LoggingConfiguration.DagProcessingLogs.CloudWatchLogGroupArn`  <a name="LoggingConfiguration.DagProcessingLogs.CloudWatchLogGroupArn-fn::getatt"></a>
+The ARN for the CloudWatch Logs group where the Apache Airflow DAG processing logs are published\.

 `WebserverUrl`  <a name="WebserverUrl-fn::getatt"></a>
 The URL of your Apache Airflow UI\.